 Very briefly, in the parable of the sower, a sower goes out to sow seed in 4 different types of ground: Hard ground, Rocky ground, Thorny ground and Good ground.
 Satan causes the rejection of the truth and loss of faith in the first three types.

 2. The seed that falls on the rocky ground springs up quickly but perishes because it's roots lack sufficient depth in the shallow layer of soil over a substrate of rock.
-A person hears it with gladness but doesn't have the strength to stand up to storms and quickly fades in times of distress.
+A person hears it with gladness but doesn't have the strength or the will to stand up to storms and quickly fades in times of distress.